Matthew Sutcliffe

 Matthew Sutcliffe (1550? – 1629) was an English clergyman, academic and lawyer.
 He became Dean of Exeter, and wrote extensively on religious matters as a controversialist.
-He served as chaplain to His Majesty King James I of England.
+He served as chaplain to King James I of England.
 He was the founder of Chelsea College, a royal centre for the writing of theological literature that was closed at the behest of Charles I. He also played a part in the early settlement of New England as an investor.

 Life

 Born about 1550, he was the second son of John Sutcliffe of Mayroyd in the parish of Halifax, Yorkshire, by his wife, Margaret Owlsworth of Ashley in the same county.
 Admitted to Peterhouse, Cambridge in 1565, he was admitted a scholar of Trinity College, Cambridge on 30 April 1568, proceeded B.A. in 1571, and was elected a minor fellow of his college on 27 September 1572.
 He commenced M.A. in 1574, and became a major fellow on 3 April in that year.
 In 1579 he was appointed lector mathematicus in the college, and in the next year, at Midsummer, the payment of his last stipend as fellow of Trinity is recorded.
 He graduated LL.D. in 1581.